 Organizations need an effective method for detecting, reporting, escalating, assessing risk, and providing notification on the privacy incidents they experience.
 This requires focusing their incident response process in a way that is:

 - Scalable to easily meet demand

 - Repeatable and defensible to meet burden of proof requirements

 Many organizations have successfully met these challenges with Radar to ensure compliance with the latest regulations.

 Stay tuned for the next post in this series, which will cover the first challenge in-depth: incident detection and escalation.
-You can also learn more by downloading the free whitepaper: The 4 Challenges of Managing Incident Response.
+You can also learn more by downloading the free whitepaper: The 3 Challenges to Efficiency in Privacy Incident Response.